francescoolivieri/Q-Learning-applied-to-Multi-Agents-System/README.md

-# Q-Learning Applied to Multi-Agent Systems
+# Q-Learning Applied to Multi-Agent System

 An example of Q-Learning application to a Multi-Agent System leveraging the GAMA platform.